EOSIO/EEPs/EEPS/eep-1.md

 2. An **Informational EEP** describes an EOSIO design issue, or provides general guidelines or information to the EOSIO community, but does not propose a new feature.
 Informational EEPs do not necessarily represent EOSIO community consensus or a recommendation, so users and implementers are free to ignore Informational EEPs or follow their advice.

 3. A **Meta EEP** describes a process surrounding EOSIO or proposes a change to (or an event in) a process.
 Process EEPs are like Standard Track EEPs but apply to areas other than the EOSIO protocol itself.
 They may propose an implementation, but not to EOSIO's codebase; they often require community consensus; unlike Informational EEPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in EOSIO development.
 Any meta-EEP is also considered a Process EEP.

+4. An **Archived EEP** desribes a previously submitted EEP submission that does not have a type or category from the list above.

 ## EEP Formats and Templates